-Noncontrolling Interests
+Noncontrolling Interest

-Noncontrolling interests in the Company's unaudited condensed consolidated financial statements represents the 6.2% interest not owned by Texas Water in a consolidated subsidiary.
+Noncontrolling interest in the Company's unaudited condensed consolidated financial statements represents the 5.9% interest not owned by Texas Water in a consolidated subsidiary.
 Texas Water obtained control over the subsidiary on May 1, 2021.
-Since the Company controls this subsidiary, its financial statements are consolidated with those of the Company, and the noncontrolling owner's 6.2% share of the subsidiary's net assets and results of operations is deducted and reported as noncontrolling interests on the unaudited Condensed Consolidated Balance Sheet and as net loss attributable to noncontrolling interests in the unaudited Condensed Consolidated Statement of Operations.
-The Company reports noncontrolling interests in consolidated entities as a component of equity separate from the Company's equity.
-The Company's net income (loss) attributable to California Water Service Group excludes the net loss attributable to the noncontrolling interests.
+Since the Company controls this subsidiary, its financial statements are consolidated with those of the Company, and the noncontrolling owner's 5.9% share of the subsidiary's net assets and results of operations is deducted and reported as noncontrolling interest on the unaudited Condensed Consolidated Balance Sheet, as net loss attributable to noncontrolling interest in the unaudited Condensed Consolidated Statements of Operations, and as comprehensive loss attributable to noncontrolling interest in the unaudited Condensed Consolidated Statements of Comprehensive Income.
+The Company reports noncontrolling interest in consolidated entities as a component of equity separate from the Company's equity.
+The Company's net income attributable to California Water Service Group excludes the net loss attributable to the noncontrolling interest.
+The Company's comprehensive income attributable to California Water Service Group excludes the comprehensive loss attributable to the noncontrolling interest.